Mary Dyer: England

 Mary Dyer's time in England lasted for over five years, and during her stay she had become deeply interested in Quakerism.
-Formally known as the Society of Friends, the Quakers did not practise water baptism or the Lord's Supper, nor did they believe in an ordained ministry.
-Both women and men could preach and exercise spiritual authority.
-In addition to denouncing the clergy, and refusing to support the established church by paying tithes, Quakers emphasised liberty of conscience and demanded the separation of church and state.
-Their worship was based in silence, with spontaneous Spirit-inspired preaching or prayer by any participant.
-They rejected various customs that emphasised class distinctions (such as men bowing or doffing their hats to social superiors); they would not take an oath, and they would not fight in wars.
+Formally known as the Religious Society of Friends, the Quakers do not practise water baptism or the Lord's Supper, nor do they believe in an ordained ministry.
+Both women and men can preach and exercise spiritual authority.
+In addition to denouncing the clergy, and refusing to support the established church by paying tithes, Quakers emphasize liberty of conscience and demand the separation of church and state.
+Their worship is based in silence, with spontaneous Spirit-inspired preaching or prayer by any participant.
+They reject various customs that emphasised class distinctions (such as men bowing or doffing their hats to social superiors); they do not take oaths, and they do not fight in wars.
 The Puritans in Massachusetts viewed Quakers as being among the most reprehensible of heretics, and they enacted several laws against them.

 It is commonly asserted that while in England, Dyer became a Quaker and received a gift in the ministry.
 Details are provided by Plimpton, but these are fabrications completely without documentation.
 Altogether, no contemporary record has been found that addresses Dyer's time in England.
 Moreover, when Dyer and Anne Burden arrived in Barbados on their return to New England, the Quaker Missionary Henry Fell described Dyer to Margaret Fell, while not doing the same for Burden, whose Quaker ministry in England is documented.
 Margaret Fell was the administrative heart of early Quakerism, raising funds for missionary efforts and receiving and forwarding voluminous correspondence.
 That Fell had to describe Dyer to the woman who knew the most about Quaker missions and ministry suggests that Dyer was not well known among Quakers prior to leaving England.
 It is likely that Dyer came to her Quaker beliefs only late in her stay in England and that she did not exercise her ministry until her return to New England.